virgili0/Virgilio/content/inferno/time-series/time-series.md

 - [**Forecasting: Principles And Practice**](https://otexts.com/fpp2/)

-The textbook uses R examples throught the lessons, but it's not mandatory to learn R in order to use it!
+The textbook uses R examples throughout the lessons, but it's not mandatory to learn R to use it!

-In fact, the advice Virgilio gives you is to try to follow the lessons **translating** the R code to Python code, obviously helping you with Google and all the resources at your disposal!
+The advice Virgilio gives you is to try to follow the lessons **translating** the R code to Python code, obviously helping you with Google and all the resources at your disposal!

-In this way you'll learn a lot about how to use Python for time series forecasting, and you'll have a lot of **reusable code** for your future projects!
+In this way, you'll learn a lot about how to use Python for time series forecasting, and you'll have a lot of **reusable code** for your future projects!

 Some other useful resources are: